rancher/rancher-docs/versioned_docs/version-2.7/how-to-guides/advanced-user-guides/enable-api-audit-log-in-downstream-clusters.md

             - pods
 ```

-### Method 2: Use the directives `machineSelectorFiles` and `machineGlobalConfig`
+### Method 2: Use the Directives, `machineSelectorFiles` and `machineGlobalConfig`

 :::note

-This feature is available in Rancher v2.7.2 and above.
+This feature is available in Rancher v2.7.2 and later.

 :::

-You can utilize the `machineSelectorFiles` to deliver the audit policy file to the control plane nodes, and the `machineGlobalConfig` to set the options on kube-apiserver.
+You can use the `machineSelectorFiles` to deliver the audit policy file to the control plane nodes, and the `machineGlobalConfig` to set the options on kube-apiserver.

-As a prerequisite, you need to create a secret or configmap which will be the source of the audit policy.
+As a prerequisite, you must create a secret or configmap to be the source of the audit policy.

-The secret or configmap must meet the following two requirements:
+The secret or configmap must meet the following requirements:

 1. It must be in the `fleet-default` namespace where the Cluster object exists.
-2. It must have the annotation `rke.cattle.io/object-authorized-for-clusters: cluster-name1,cluster-name2` which permits the target clusters to use it.
+2. It must have the annotation `rke.cattle.io/object-authorized-for-clusters: <cluster-name1>,<cluster-name2>` which permits the target clusters to use it.

 :::tip